max-allen/OS/notes/networking/web-servers-guide.md

 ---
 layout: page
-title: Proxy Servers Guide
+title: Web Servers Guide
-permalink: /networking/proxy-servers/guide
+permalink: /networking/web-servers/guide
 ---

-# Proxy Servers
+# Web Servers

 ## How to Use

-This is a conceptual guide for reinforcing mental models.
-Use it when you can't remember use cases, a proxy type, or how aspects of proxies work.
+Use this guide to reinforce mental models, compare to another system component like an application server, or to reference use cases.
+Refer to a tool specific quick reference for help with using a specific tool.

-### When To Use
+### When You'll Use

-Proxies are important when it's time to deploy a service that needs to be reachable by a client communicating over the public internet.
+Web servers are important when it's time to deploy a service that needs to be reachable by a client communicating over the public internet.
 It's more simple (and less work) to make the service public, but the following use cases wouldn't be unachievable: